Fechin/reference/source/_posts/ai.md

   - Resources
 categories:
   - Other
-intro: This is a quick reference cheat sheet to getting started with linux bash shell scripting.
+intro: This is a quick reference list of cheat sheets for the AI Navigation Directory, designed to help you discover exciting AI tools.
 ---

 Getting Started